- What is a function?

-- Composition with functions
+- Nested functions

 What is a function?

-Ideally, a function should do one thing really well, and nothing else.
-This makes it easier to reuse this function in another context, to solve a similar problem.
+A function should not try to do many different things at once.
+Ideally, a function should do one thing well and nothing else.
+This makes it easier to reuse this function to solve a similar problem in another context.

 Defining a function

-A function is defined with the
+A function definition starts with the

 pass statement in its body:

 >>> def doNothing(): ... pass

-Calling a function
+Executing a function